Texas Gives You the Power to Choose

 Power to Choose is the state of Texas’ official electric choice website.
 It is operated by the Texas Public Utility Commission and is the site most commonly listed within the state’s local county and township pages as a resource for finding an electricity provider.
-The site is a tool meant to enable residents to find and compare electric plans on an unbiased platform to allow them to pick the one that works best for them.
+The site is a tool meant to enable Texas residents to find and compare electric plans on an unbiased platform to allow them to pick the one that works best for them.

-For energy suppliers, power to choose is a valuable tool for tapping into a large number of individuals looking for an energy provider.
+For Texas energy suppliers, the power to choose is a valuable tool for tapping into a large number of individuals looking for an energy provider.
 The process of getting listed on the site is free and lets companies list off their various plans along with their corresponding price tag.
 As an idea, it’s an important resource for consumers, providing insights that enable the most cost-efficient decisions to be made.

 Unfortunately, in actuality, the site falls short of its intended purpose for a number of reasons.

-Misleading Formatting on powertochoose
+Misleading Formatting on The Power To Choose